pygfx/shadertoy/README.md

 ### CLI Usage
 A basic command line interface is provided as `wgpu-shadertoy`.
-To display a shader from the website, simply provide it's ID or url.
+To display a shader from the website, simply provide its ID or url.
 ```bash
 > wgpu-shadertoy tsXBzS --resolution 1024 640
 ```